02 Sep A Guide to the Best Dairy Free Milks

-If you like the taste of coconut, try replacing cows milk with coconut milk to make your coffee healthier.
+If you like the taste of coconut, try replacing cows milk with coconut milk.

 Oat milk can be easily made at home.
 Simply soak the oats in water and then sieve the liquid through a muslin-like cloth.
 Beware of big brand, shop bought oat milks.
 Like many other dairy free milks, they can be highly processed and filled with undesirable additives.
 Read our post on the truth about oat milk for details on what to look out for on the carton.